 As a result, if these shareholders choose to act together, they would be able to significantly influence all matters submitted to our shareholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would significantly influence the election of directors, the composition of our management and approval of any merger, consolidation, sale of all or substantially all of our assets or other business combination that other shareholders may desire.
 Any of these actions could adversely affect the market price of our ordinary shares.

-We are an "emerging growth company" and a "smaller reporting company," and the reduced disclosure requirements applicable to emerging growth companies and smaller reporting companies may make our ordinary shares less attractive to investors.
+We are a "smaller reporting company," and the reduced disclosure requirements applicable to smaller reporting companies may make our ordinary shares less attractive to investors.